jupyter-book/thebe/README.md

 {
   // Whether thebelab should automatically trigger the bootstrap upon page load
   // if set to false, the page should contain some additional javascript
-  // responsible for triggering the javascript when desired.
+  // responsible for triggering the javascript when desired (e.g. connected to a button click).
   bootstrap: false,

   // arbitrary pre-render function called as part of bootstrap
   preRenderHook: false,

-  // Whether to request the kernel immediately on page load
+  // Whether to request the kernel immediately when thebelab is bootstrapped
-  // instead of on first execute
+  // instead of on executing code for the first time
   requestKernel: false,

   // Options for requesting a notebook server from mybinder.org